zosyyy/oremax/README.md

 3.  **Configure your wallet:**

-    Create a `.env` file in the `ore-bot` directory based on `.env.example`.
-You'll need to provide your Solana private key and RPC URL.
+    Create a `.env` file in the `oremax` directory based on `.env.example`.
+You\'ll need to provide your Solana private key and RPC URL (We already have one in env for you to use if you don't have one).

     ```
     PRIVATE_KEY="YOUR_SOLANA_PRIVATE_KEY_BASE58_OR_JSON_ARRAY"